 he conquers his stammer in "The King's Speech."

 OK.
-I gave him some sharp teeth--and made his eyebrows madder.
+I gave him some sharp teeth--

 My neighbor Molly came over: "That's scary," she said.